cryptrz/loganal/README.md

 Jan 01 10:46:17 ubuntu sudo[4163]: pam_unix(sudo:auth): auth could not identify password for [johndoe]
 ```
 In addition to the chosen file, journalctl information is added

+## Requirements for the email feature (Optional)

+Install Postfix and bsd-mailx
+- `sudo apt install postfix bsd-mailx`
+    - Choose *internet site*
+    - Type a name

+Enable and start Postfix
+- `sudo systemctl enable postfix`
+- `sudo systemctl start postfix`

+Configure
+- `sudo cp /etc/postfix/main.cf /etc/postfix/main.cf.old`
+- `sudo vim /etc/postfix/main.cf`
+     → Replace `inet_interfaces=all` with `inet_interfaces=loopback-only`

+Autorize Postfix to communicate
+- `sudo ufw allow Postfix`
+- `sudo ufw allow "Postfix SMTPS"`
+- `sudo ufw allow "Postfix Submission"`

+Test
+`telnet localhost 25`, you should see something like `220 hostname.domain ESMTP Postfix (Hostname)`
+`mailx address@email.com` and then enter the Subject, content, CC, and check if you received the email
+When it works, you can use loganal.sh

+- `mailx email@address.com`